 Totally missing the point.

-In the hour or so it took to write this blog, my Facebook post had jumped to over 100 supporters, which I feel further reiterates to me that as a community we have a lot of power to bring about positive social change.
+As a community we have a lot of power to bring about positive social change.
 It just takes the conscious decision of each person to decide not to sit back and wait for someone else to do it, but to be that person.
 To be a decent human being.

 As Bec Wolfers writes: